-JUSTICE (Retd.)
-MADAN B. LOKUR Chairman, e-Committee Supreme Court of India 99 people's own language.
-As eCourts project is implemented at the last mile court i.e., the District and Taluka Courts, the software is developed in bilingual mode to suit the localization requirements.
-Services to litigants are available in local language over touch screen kiosks, installed at the courts or over query counter available at every court complex.
-The application is implemented in both English and local language scripts like Devanagari, Kannada, Tamil, Gujarati etc.
+India is a multilingual country, with 22 official languages and 12 scripts.
+The benefits can reach common man only when software tools are made available in people's own language.
+As eCourts project is implemented at the last mile courts i.e., the District and Taluka Courts, the software is developed in bilingual mode to suit the localization requirements.
+Services to litigants are available in local language over touch screen kiosks, installed at courts or over query counter available at every court complex.
+The application is implemented in English and local language scripts like Devanagari, Kannada, Tamil, Gujarati etc.

-It is not only on the linguistic part, but every High Court has a different set of rules and procedure to administer and manage its subordinate judiciary.
+Apart from the linguistic part, every High Court also has a different set of rules and procedures to administer and manage their subordinate judiciary.
 Keeping in view the differing procedures from one High Court to another, the software is developed as a single product catering to such diversified requirements of the country.
 The mechanism has helped achieve central citizen interface in the form of eCourts portal, Mobile App and National Judicial Data Grid.